asulibraries/KEEP/README.md

 Those customizations will slowly migrate to this repository over time, but new KEEP-specific customizations will be added here.

-To include this repo, add it to your composer's repositories and require sections:
+To use this module, add it to your composer's repositories section and then `composer require` it:

 ```json
     "repositories": [